Stationary vs. Stationery: What’s the Difference? | Belekar Sir’s Academy

 Definition and Usage

 Stationary is an adjective used to describe something that is not moving or is fixed in place.
 It is often used in physical, mechanical, or environmental contexts.
-Here are a few common examples:
+For more grammar clarity, explore our guides on types of adjectives and degrees of comparison.

 In various academic fields, “stationary” can have specific technical meanings: